twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/content-of-dhamma-talks-by-mogok-sayadaw%zh.rst

 Dhamma Talks by Mogok Sayadaw
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -- Emptiness, Conditioned, and Unconditioned.
-Translation based on the recorded tapes by Ven.
-Uttamo thera
+Translation based on the recorded tapes by Bhikkhu Uttamo

 .. list-table:: Dhamma Talks by Mogok Sayadaw
    :widths: 20 20 20 20 20